 Over the past few months I have hosted a couple of coffee mornings for a small group of ladies in a similar parental position to myself.
 We each share similar concerns regarding our children and as a group we meet up each month or so to chew the fat.

-Originally we met in the building attached to the school but since funding magically evaporated we decided to continue our meetings in the comfort of our own homes.
+Originally we met in the building attached to the school but since funding reduced we decided to continue our meetings in the comfort of our own homes.

 You Will Need: